 Midpoints of rapid-growth windows for dominant cool-season and dominant warm-season grasses are excellent critical dates for implementing different phases of drought management plans.

 Many semiarid rangelands are composed of mixtures of cool and warm-season species.
 Consequently, it is often helpful to select two or more critical dates when most species of each growth-season category have headed to evaluate the contribution of each component to total herbage production.
-Examples of critical dates for your region.

 Work with NRCS, Extension, or your own advisors to identify the earliest possible indicators of pending forage deficits.

 Monitor key resources on your critical dates, if not more frequently, so that you have the information you need to make decisions.
 Maintain precipitation and grazing records for every pasture each year.
 Monitor precipitation and forage availability on critical dates or more frequently.
 Monitor residual forage after moving animals out of pasture, and keep livestock grazing records throughout the season as animals are moved.
 Monitor livestock gain and body condition at critical intervals in production cycle, and monitor livestock markets as needed to meet ranch objectives.
 Range condition, including scouting for indicator species and assessing hydrologic condition of rangeland, should be monitored annually, along with water resources and financial health.
 Image: Courtesy Pat Reece.

 Step 6: Develop Strategies for Preparing for Drought, Responding to Drought, and Recovering from Drought

 A drought plan will include strategies that you implement before, during, and after drought.
 Thinking through the feasibility, impact, and cost/benefit ratio of each potential management option will help you identify the strategies that will work best for your operation.